pwncollege/intro-to-cybersecurity-dojo/intercepting-communication/level-7/DESCRIPTION.md

-Hijack traffic from a remote host by configuring your network interface.
+Configure your network interface.
-The remote host at `10.0.0.2` is communicating with the remote host at `10.0.0.3` on port `31337`.
+The remote host at `10.0.0.2` is trying to communicate with the remote host at `10.0.0.3` on port `31337`.